 - A narrow judgment that has no wider implications

-If you write your university essay conclusion as a simple summary that puts the argument into a wider context, then it can help your reader to understand everything else you have written and why certain points have been rised while others may have been discounted.
+If you write your university essay conclusion as a simple summary that puts the argument into a wider context, then it can help your reader to understand everything else you have written and why certain points have been raised while others may have been discounted.

-university essay conclusion: 3 techniques
+College essay conclusion: 3 techniques

 In this section, we’ll cover three of the most commonly used methods for improving the structure and content of university essay conclusions.
 Using any of these techniques won’t make your concluding paragraph generic or dull, however.
-These are tried and tested methods for making university essay conclusions more engageing to the reader.
+These are tried and tested methods for making university essay conclusions more engaging to the reader.

 Recall the beginning